Best Satellite Providers – 2017

-If you’re wondering what makes satellite TV unique, check out our rankings for the Best Satellite TV of 2016.
+If you’re wondering what makes satellite TV unique, check out our rankings for the Best Satellite TV.

 We’ve reviewed Exede, HughesNet, and dishNet and ranked them based on pricing, plans, data, speed, and support.
-If you’re not sure where to start with satellite internet or what makes it unique, check our rankings for the Best Satellite Internet of 2016.
+If you’re not sure where to start with satellite internet or what makes it unique, check our rankings for the Best Satellite Internet.

 Why get satellite internet service?

 If you’re interested in satellite internet, it might be because there’s no other option for internet service in your area; however, satellite internet has made strides to compete with the likes of cable internet and DSL.
 For example, if you’re looking for plans with download speeds of 5 to 25 Mbps, you’ll notice satellite internet pricing is comparable to some cable internet providers.